 · Materiality: This is another important principle aimed at ensuring people focus on areas that have significant social, environmental and governance impacts.

 If you have not started using sustainability reporting in your organization, you are missing a lot.
 The benefits of sustainability reporting we have listed in this post point at an emerging area that is gaining traction fast.
+Know more about what are ESG factors here.

 The reporting is not simply targeted at the final report, but to help companies redefine their operations for long-term benefits.
 This is why the achievements from sustainability reporting of a specific year should build on those of the former.
 You can never go wrong with good sustainability reporting!